 Rescheduling permitted once after payment through calendly link or email at firstname.lastname@example.org.

-Dr. Souza (Ph.D. in Interpreting) consults on cases involving meaningful communication, interpreter qualifications, competencies, impartiality, ethics and testing.
+Dr. Souza (Ph.D. in Human Sciences - Intercultural Mediation) consults on cases involving meaningful communication, interpreter qualifications, competencies, impartiality, ethics and testing.
 In addition, she sheds light into the translation process, and issues such as the differences between translation/interpreting fidelity and accuracy and word for word translation expectations.

 Despite differing perspectives, all the experts agreed that a clear link exists between cultural competence, improving quality, and eliminating racial and ethnic disparities in health care.
 Indeed, given the number of collaborative efforts now under way, the authors say that "cultural competence seems to be evolving from a marginal to a mainstream health care policy issue and as a potential strategy to improve quality and address disparities.